Tinkerforge/doc/en/source/Hardware/Bricklets/Distance_IR.rst

    :target: ../../_images/Bricklets/bricklet_distance_ir_master_1200.jpg

 |test_tab|
 If everything went as expected you can now see the measured distance of the sensor, the output voltage of the IR distance sensor and a graph that shows the distance over time.

-Click on the Distance IR tab and see if the measured values change corresponding to the real distance.
 In the image below we slowly moved a hand away from the sensor and to the sensor again.

 .. image:: /Images/Bricklets/bricklet_distance_ir_brickv.jpg
    :scale: 100 %